AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/db-to-mbi.md

 ---
-title: Connect Your MySQL Database to Magento BI
+title: Connect Your MySQL Database to MBI
 zendesk_id: 360016502892
 ---